Recycling is NOT The Answer

 Image by Filmbetrachter from Pixabay

 Plastics are made from chemicals and petroleum, which you read about in Part 1 of this series.
-Today, I want to tell you about the chemical contents of plastics by resin code, the number on the bottom surrounded by a triangle.
+Today, I want to tell you about the chemical contents of plastics according to resin code, the number on the bottom surrounded by a triangle.
 More importantly, I want to inform you of the ways they may be toxic to our health.

 Resin Identification Codes (RICs)